-RSF SOCIAL FINANCE, INC. ("RSF") is a tax-exempt not-for-profit corporation founded in 1936 by an act of the New York State legislature.
+RSF SOCIAL FINANCE, INC., ("RSF") is a tax-exempt not-for-profit corporation founded in 1936 by an act of the New York State legislature.
+RSF was formerly known as the Rudolf Steiner Foundation.
 RSF Social Investment Fund, Inc. (the "Fund") is a tax-exempt, non-profit 509(a)(3) "supporting organization" of RSF Social Finance.
 RSF's Board of Trustees (the "RSF Board") and RSF's management team develop the organization's overarching mission statement and values statement.
 They also establish RSF's two- to five-year strategic plans, compensation policies, and an overall annual budget.
 RSF incurs most of the annual operating costs in connection with its own activities and those of the Fund (i.e., compensation, rent, etc.).
 The Fund and RSF have entered into a Management Agreement which entitles RSF to bill the Fund for services that it provides to the Fund.
-See "Financing & Operational Activities," beginning on page 20 and "Related Party Transactions" beginning on page 24.
+See "Financing & Operational Activities," beginning on page 26 and "Related-Party Transactions" beginning on page 31.